 8. Ending (love song)

-Practise your class version of Scheherazade so it’s solid, and then perform to another class, or film and send to the LPO – we’d love to see it!
+Practise your class version of Scheherazade so that your pupils are confident, and then perform to another class, or film it and send it to the LPO ([email protected]) – we’d love to see it!

 Taking it further